zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 * *Alexa, ask Mosaic to give me something relaxing*

-Mosaic allows you to connect smart devices and digital services together in one place, while controlling them as easily as chatting with a friend on SMS, Slack or with Amazon Alexa.
+Mosaic allows you to connect smart devices and digital services together in one place, while controlling them as easily as chatting with a friend on Amazon Alexa, Facebook Messenger, SMS or with Slack.

 All your devices & services in one place